 Q: How much does it cost to book Rohit?

 This is where most speakers usually will tell you that “it varies.”
 It does for me too – but that’s not particularly useful for you so I’d rather just be transparent about it.
-My typical speaking rate ranges between $25,000 USD and $35,000 USD depending on the event venue, commitment and few other particulars.
+My typical speaking rate ranges from $20,000 to $30,000 USD.
 On occasion, I will speak at a discounted rate sometimes depending on the event location (if I happen to be in the area already), the audiences, or if you have something other than money to offer and we can come to an agreement that works for both of us.
 If you’re in doubt about whether you can make the budget work, I encourage you to get in touch and let me know what you’re working with.
 It never hurts to try!

 Q: Why is it so expensive?